Easy Chile Butter Shrimp Tacos

-Meet your new favorite shrimp taco recipe.
+Meet your new favorite recipe for shrimp tacos!
 There’s chile butter shrimp, mashed avocado and a quick and crunchy slaw.
-Jump to the Chile Butter Shrimp Tacos Recipe now or read on to see how we make them.
+Jump to the Chile Butter Shrimp Tacos Recipe or read on to see how we make them.

-Ancho chile powder is sweet and mild — we use it a lot.
-Take a look at our Chicken Tortilla Soup recipe, it absolutely makes that soup!
+Ancho chile powder is sweet and mild — we use it a lot and even make our own chili powder using it.

 Chipotle chile powder is smoky and hot — careful when you’re adding it, it’s spicy!
 If you’re not up to buying an extra spice, substitute smoked paprika for the chipotle powder, it will work perfectly fine in this recipe.